 To photograph the Orion Nebula you’ll need to use a DSLR camera fitted with a lens or attached to a telescope with a focal length of 500mm or longer.

 The arrangement will also need to be on a driven mount, to permit you to capture the long exposures without features trailing across the image.
+For help choosing what mount to buy, read our guide to the best telescope mounts available.

 Scroll further down for David Tolliday’s guide to processing your image of the Orion Nebula in Photoshop.